Freddie Steele (footballer): Port Vale

-Replacing the unpopular Ivor Powell in December 1951, Steele was a popular choice as new player-manager.
-His team were bottom of the Third Division South table, however he did not make any new signings, and in fact he sold striker Walter Aveyard to Accrington Stanley for a four-figure fee.
+Replacing the unpopular Ivor Powell in December 1951, Steele was a popular choice as the new player-manager.
+His team were bottom of the Third Division South table, However, he did not make any new signings, and he sold striker Walter Aveyard to Accrington Stanley for a four-figure fee.
 Steele turned around results using the players at his disposal, and Vale lost just four of their last twenty games of the season to finish a comfortable 13th.
+From 9 February until 8 September of the following season, the team set a club record 13 home wins.

-Vale were moved to the Third Division North in 1952–53, and Steele kept the playing squad as it was, deeming the players he inherited to have the potential to achieve promotion.
+Vale were moved to the Third Division North in 1952–53.
+Steele kept the playing squad as it was, deeming the players he inherited to have the potential to achieve promotion.
 Despite Ivor Powell coming back to haunt the club by leading Bradford City to victory on the opening day of the season, Vale showed their class by losing just seven of their remaining 41 games.
 Steele dropped himself as a player in December 1952 to focus on management, building up a strong side based around a formidable defence, mainly using local players, also favouring more experienced players over more youthful hopefuls.
-However they finished in second-place, one point behind Oldham Athletic, and so were not promoted.
+However, they finished in second-place, one point behind Oldham Athletic, and so were not promoted.

 The 1953–54 season was the finest in the history of Port Vale, and Steele's team's achievements were built with almost exactly the same playing staff that were bottom of the league when Steele arrived at Vale Park.
 Vale's hard-working defensive five-some of Ray King (goalkeeper), Tommy Cheadle, Reg Potts, Stan Turner, and Roy Sproson were hailed as 'the Iron Curtain' or 'the Steele Curtain' (in honour of their manager).
 They finished top of the table with 69 points, eleven clear of second-placed Barnsley.
 Their 26 league goals conceded in a 46-game season was a record.
 Just five of these were conceded at home, another Football League record.
 This was based upon 30 clean sheets, again a Football League record.
 They also recorded a club record low of three league defeats.
 They were undefeated at home all season, continuing a 42 match unbeaten run started on 8 November 1952, that would last until 18 September 1954.
-His team's achievements were built on a settled squad of nineteen players, twelve of which played regularly.
-However the greatest success came in the FA Cup, where they beat Darlington, Southport, Queens Park Rangers, First Division teams Cardiff City and Blackpool, and finally Leyton Orient to reach the semi-finals.
+His team's achievements were built on a settled squad of 19 players, twelve of which played regularly.
+However, the greatest success came in the FA Cup, where they beat Darlington, Southport, Queens Park Rangers, First Division teams Cardiff City and Blackpool, and finally Leyton Orient to reach the semi-finals.
 There Vale lost 2–1 to West Bromwich Albion at Villa Park in highly controversial fashion, as the "Baggies" were awarded a penalty despite the foul having occurred outside the box, and Vale also had a goal disallowed for offside.